yireo/yireo-slides/slides/yireo/pwa_is_the_end.md

 - RequireJS > Webpack (?)
 - Stripped down HTML document
   - Less need for XML layout / Blocks / PHTML (?)
-- Complete refactoring of UiComponents
+- Complete refactoring of JS Components
   - No more RequireJS, KO
   - New architectural design (FLUX?)
+  - No more UiComponents (?)

 ---
+{center}
 # This is the end
 ### as we know it